 - Install and use the latest versions of Google Chrome, Firefox, or Safari browsers to take your HackerRank assessments.
 Check Browser recommendations for the best experience for more information.

 - Ensure that you have an uninterrupted internet and power supply to avoid problems during the assessments.

 HackerRank supports different types of questions across multiple programming languages.
 Your test will include questions based on the role you have applied for and the skills required in the candidates being assessed for the role.

 Once you open the test link from your invitation, you can see the type of questions present in the test.

 Example: If you have applied for a Front-end Developer role, you can expect coding and technical questions related to Front-end software development using Angular, React, or other frameworks.

 Check Question types in HackerRank.

-HackerRank Tests are best supported on the latest versions of Mozilla Firefox, Safari, and Google Chrome browsers, both on the Windows and MAC systems.
+HackerRank Tests are best supported on the latest versions of Google Chrome, Mozilla Firefox, and Safari browsers, both on the Windows and MAC systems.

 For more information, check Browser Recommendations for the Best Experience.

-- Platform Help- Our candidate support page to learn everything about the HackerRank platform.
+- Platform Help- Access our candidate support page to learn everything about the HackerRank platform.